 The one hour talk will be about the artists’ journey towards restorative justice.
 How was their first encounter with restorative justice?
 What grabbed their interest in these restorative stories?
 What were the challenges they faced for transforming restorative justice stories in artworks?
 Can arts be integrated in restorative justice practices?
 What are their suggestions for the restorative justice community to make these stories heard?

-After this talk, the team of the European Forum for Restorative Justice will close the REstART Festival with some final reflections and thoughts.
+After this talk, the team of the European Forum for Restorative Justice closed the REstART Festival with some final reflections and thoughts.
+Both recordings are available below.

-The invited artists who will take part in this joint discussion are:
+The invited artists who took part in this joint discussion are:

 Clair Aldington (UK) is a creative restorative justice practitioner, currently finalizing her doctoral research on the role of co-creation and gift making within restorative justice processes, for example using textile and/or recycled materials with offenders producing their artworks as gifts for their victims.